critor/ndoom/README.md

 - IWAD files which include complete game data
 - PWAD files which are patches with partial data, designed to be loaded over an IWAD

-nDoom currently only supports IWAD files.
+nDoom mainly targets IWAD files and has partial support for PWAD files.
-Note that most 3rd party WAD files available on the Internet are PWAD files, and won't work with the current version.
+Note that most 3rd party WAD files available on the Internet are PWAD files and won't work.

-Only IWAD files compatible with the Doom or Doom II format are supported.
-IWAD files from other Id Software games (Heretic, Hexen...) won't work.
+Only IWAD/PWAD files compatible with the Doom or Doom II original engine are supported.
+IWAD/PWAD files from other Id Software games (Heretic, Hexen...) won't work.

 The Id Software supported IWAD files are:
 - Doom ShareWare 	(usually "doom1.wad")		(Doom IWAD format)